Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Set-up and statement of results

 The non-parameterized version, i.e. if $l=0$, of Theorem \ref{thm:maintheorem} was proven in \cite{mostowski88}, and the general version, as stated above, was conjectured by J.-.P Henry and T. Mostowski more than twenty years ago.
 The bi-Lipschitz triviality for families of normal surface singularities in $\C^3$ was announced in \cite{NPpreprint}.
 Our proof uses some ideas of \cite{NPpreprint} and \cite{BNP2014}, in particular that of polar wedges.
 Nevertheless, our main idea of proof is different from that of \cite{NPpreprint}.
 Moreover, we show a much stronger bi-Lipschitz property, the existence of a Lipschitz stratification in the sense of Mostowski.
 This implies that the trivialization $\Phi$ can be obtained by integration of Lipschitz vector fields.
 There is a difference between arbitrary bi-Lipschitz trivializations, and the ones obtained by integration of Lipschitz vector fields (note that the bi-lipschitz trivializations of \cite{BNP2014}, \cite{NPpreprint}, \cite{V2005} do not satisfy this property).
 For instance the latter one implies the continuity of the Gaussian curvature, see \cite{mostowski85} section 10 and \cite{P2005}.

 The notion of Lipschitz stratification was defined by Mostowski in terms of regularity conditions on tangent spaces to strata, but to show that $\{\mathcal X \setminus S, S\setminus T, T\}$ is a Lipschitz stratification we do not use Mostowski's definition but an equivalent characterization based on the extension of stratified Lipschitz vector fields, see subsection \ref{ss:lipschitz stratification} below.
-For this we use two, in a way, complementary constructions, the polar wedges of \cite{BNP2014} and \cite{NPpreprint} (covering neighbourhoods of the critical loci of linear projections) and the quasi-wings of \cite{mostowski85} (covering their complements).
+For this we use two, in a way, complementary constructions, the polar wedges of \cite{BNP2014} and \cite{NPpreprint} (covering neighbourhoods of the critical loci of a generic linear projection) and the quasi-wings of \cite{mostowski85} (covering their complements).

 Both can be understood as a generalized version of the classical wings.
 Actually we need a strong analytic form of the latter given by \cite{PP17}, in order to construct for an arbitrary real analytic arc, not contained in polar wedges, first a complex analytic wing and then a quasi-wing containing it, see Proposition \ref{prop:existenceq-wing}.

 Many parts of the proof are fairly technical.
 In order to simplify the exposition we used the following strategy.
 Virtually, for all the geometric constructions of the proof, including the description of the stratified Lipschitz vector fields on polar wedges in Proposition \ref{prop:LVFcriterion2} or on quasi-wings in Proposition \ref{prop:LVFcriterion2-qw}, the emphasis is given to the non-parameterized case, i.e., with $l=0$.
-The profound understanding of this case, rightly stated, makes the parmeterized case much easier.
+The profound understanding of this case, rightly stated, makes the parameterized case much easier.